Fourier Learning Machines: Nonharmonic Fourier-Based Neural Networks for Scientific Machine Learning: Model Construction and Architecture

 The output of the FLM is the ordinary sum of the sub--network outputs

-where \(\mathcal{N}\) is the set of learnable frequency vectors, one from each sub--network. \eqref{eqn: subnet2} has the same form of the Fourier series in \eqref{eq:fourier_2d_cosshift}.
+where \(\mathcal{N}\) is the set of learnable frequency vectors, one from each sub--network. \Eqref{eqn: subnet2} has the same form of the Fourier series in \Eqref{eq:fourier_2d_cosshift}.
 The hidden--to--output layer weights $\widehat{A}_i^{(\boldsymbol{n})}$ of the sub--network can be interpreted as the amplitudes $A_i^{(\boldsymbol{n})}$and the biases $b_i^{(\boldsymbol{n})}$ as phase shifts $\phi_i^{(\boldsymbol{n})}$, respectively, for $i = 1, 2$.
 Fig.~\ref{fig:subnet_2d} illustrates a FLM sub--network with two inputs and the FLM itself. \end{exmp}

+Additionally, a FLM with 3 inputs is shown in Fig.~\ref{fig:subnet_3d} alongside its underlying $S^{(3)}$ matrix.
 Now we discuss the structure of the FLM sub--networks in general for $m$--inputs and explain the interpretation of the multidimensional FLM.